-In our catchment area (western London, Surrey and West Sussex) there are more than 1,000 families who have a child or teenager with a life-limiting condition.
+Nearly six million people live in the area we provide support.
+This is approximately 10% of the total population of England.
+In our catchment area there are more than 1,000 families who have a life-limited child.
 Our challenge is to make sure that every family who needs our help knows about us and the full range of services we have to offer.

-Planned short breaks at Christopher’s, Shooting Star House or home; hospice at home; day care and special activities for the whole family; family support and therapies; symptom management and paediatric palliative care; emergency support for families in a crisis; care at the end of a child’s or teenager’s life and bereavement support for the whole family, for as long as they need us.
+We offer families planned short breaks at our two children’s hospices; Hospice at Home; day care and special activities for the whole family; family support, counselling and therapies; symptom management and paediatric palliative care; emergency support for families in a crisis; care at the end of a child’s or young person’s life and bereavement support for the whole family, for as long as they need us.

 The referral process can take a minimum of two weeks.
 Once accepted, care can be arranged quickly.
 In an emergency, a child or young person could be referred in a matter of hours.

 Can a child from another children’s hospice area also use Christopher’s or Shooting Star House?

 If a child lives closer to another hospice we would encourage them to apply to the one nearest their home for convenience.
 However, the family have the right to decide and we would always be fully supportive of their decision.
 All children’s hospice services work together and if a child who usually uses another hospice is coming to our area, they may contact us to see if we can help with their stay.

 What kind of condition would a child have to have to be referred to Shooting Star Chase?